NitrusOxide/G-mes-for-school/README.md

 So, what does every one say to this repository?

 Last thing, please don't feel the need to give me any form of money besides cash.
+(Feel free to email a request of my home address for contributions of money.)
 I don't have any form of electronic payment methods.
 Thanks!

 Let's do this, y'all.